VeriMeZK/verimezk-doc/docs/getting-started/quickstart.md

 slug: /getting-started/quickstart
 ---

-# ⚡ Quickstart
+# Quickstart

-This guide walks you through a full identity verification flow using **VeriMeZK** — from scanning a document to generating a zero-knowledge proof and verifying it on the **Midnight** blockchain.
+This walkthrough demonstrates the full VeriMeZK verification flow, from scanning a document to generating and verifying a zero-knowledge proof on the **Midnight** blockchain.

----

-## 🧭 What You'll Learn
+## What You'll Learn

-- How to scan an identity document (e.g. passport)
+- How to scan an identity document such as a passport
 - How to perform face verification with liveness detection
 - How to generate a zero-knowledge proof (ZKP)
 - How to verify the proof on-chain using Midnight

----

-## 🚀 Step-by-Step Demo
+## Step-by-Step Demo

 ### 1. Launch the local demo

-If you haven’t already, start the dev server:
+If you haven't already, start the dev server:

 ```bash
 npm run dev